neurogen-dev/NeuroAPI/.github/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Jura&weight=700&size=30&duration=4000&pause=1000&color=1BED29&center=true&width=435&lines=NeuroGPT+by+Neurogen+AI" alt="NeuroGPT" />
 </a>

-<strong> Русский | <a href="https://github.com/Em1tSan/NeuroGPT/blob/main/.github/README_EN.md">English </a></strong>
+<strong> <a href="https://github.com/Em1tSan/NeuroGPT#readme">Русский</a> | English </strong>

-<p> Бесплатный API-сервис, предоставляющий доступ к GPT-3.5, GPT-4 и другим языковым моделям. Перед использованием, пожалуйста, убедитесь, что ознакомились с нашей <a href="https://github.com/Em1tSan/NeuroGPT/wiki#english-language">wiki</a>. В проекте используется модифицированная версия <a href="https://github.com/xtekky/gpt4free">gpt4free</a>, а также <a href="https://github.com/GaiZhenbiao/ChuanhuChatGPT">ChuanhuChatGPT</a> в качестве веб-интерфейса. Выражаем благодарность авторам. </p>
+<p> Free API service providing access to GPT-3.5, GPT-4, and other language models.
+Before using it, please make sure you check out our <a href="https://github.com/Em1tSan/NeuroGPT/wiki#english-language">wiki</a>.
+The project utilizes a modified version of <a href="https://github.com/xtekky/gpt4free">gpt4free</a>, as well as <a href="https://github.com/GaiZhenbiao/ChuanhuChatGPT">ChuanhuChatGPT</a> as a web interface.
+We extend our gratitude to the authors.</p>

 <p>
 <a href="https://github.com/Em1tSan/NeuroGPT/blob/main/LICENSE">